15 Best Video Editing Software and Apps for Any Budget in 2020

 This is an advanced editing software, and while it is possible to learn, if you’re looking for a quick turnaround, you might want to start somewhere else.

-That being said, if your team needs to edit an interview for a customer testimonial or has the need for a lot of graphics, it’s very easy for this to be your only software and be more than enough.
+That being said, if your team needs to edit an interview for a customer testimonial or has the need for a lot of graphics, it’s very easy for this to be the only software you need.

-I learned on this one when I first started at film school.
+I learned on Final Cut Pro when I first started at film school.
 When I used it, it was basically iMovie’s older brother.
-It has that same layout feel and ease of use to it, but with a lot more function.
+It has that same layout feel and ease of use, but with a lot more function.

 This is a program that can give you a more cinematic look and feel to your projects.
 If you want your brand to look professional and artistic, but don’t have a huge budget, this tool will definitely help.